splunk/splunk-jenkins-otel/README.md

 ## What does the OTEL config look like?

-- **NOTE:** OTEL can be setup to send APM data to Splunk APM, Spunk Enterprise HEC, Splunk Log Observer, or all three!
-Config below is for sending to all three.
+- **NOTE:** OTEL can be setup to send APM data to Splunk APM and/or Splunk HEC.
+Configurations for both options are included in this repo.

 1. Config for [Splunk Otel Variables](./splunk-otel-collector.conf) (default location on install is `/etc/otel/collector/splunk-otel-collector.conf`)